openshift-labs/rhsummit18-cloudnative-guides/bootstrap-dev.md

 oc new-project dev{{PROJECT_SUFFIX}} --display-name="Catalog DEV"
 ~~~

-Now that the project is created, you can navigate to it using the OpenShift Web Console by clicking on the name on the left
+Now that the project is created, you can navigate to it using the OpenShift Web Console by clicking on the name on the right
 side of the web console (you may need to click **View All** if the **Catalog DEV** project isn't listed).
 You can also directly
 access it [here]({{ OPENSHIFT_MASTER_URL }}/console/project/dev{{PROJECT_SUFFIX}}){:target="_blank"}.
 It's currently empty, but that's about to change.